 If you are looking for a delicious sprinkle cake, try using my Gluten Free Funfetti Cupcakes recipe.

 Step 4: Add 3-4 tablespoons of frosting to the shredded cake.
-Mix it with your hands, so the frosting helps the cake bits stick together.
-You may need more frosting depending on how much cake you had.
+Mix it with your hands so the frosting helps the cake bits stick together.
+You may need more frosting depending on how much cake you have.

 Step 5: Press your cake mixture into a Cakesicle Mold.
 I have tried this recipe with and without inserting popsicle sticks into the mold.